richi2666/cordova-plugin-powermanagement/README.md

 	});

-This function can be use in conjuction with the `window.powerManagement.addAppToBatteryWhitelist` above.
+This function can be use in conjunction with the `window.powerManagement.addAppToBatteryWhitelist` above.
 Example:

 	window.powerManagement.isIgnoringBatteryOptimizations(function(result) {
 		// If the app isn't on the battery whitelist, open the dialog to add it